Local COVID-19 deaths reach 200; Drive-thru vaccinations planned Thursday - Salisbury Post

 There have been 1,991 people in Rowan County vaccinated with one dose and 73 who have completed their vaccine series.

 After a large turnout Monday, the Rowan County Health Department exhausted its supply of vaccines.
 But the Health Department says it has a new supply and will host another drive-thru clinic Thursday starting at 9:30 a.m. in the parking lot of West End Plaza.
-Anyone that falls into phase 1A or 1B can participate, including all individuals 75 years of age or older and any health care workers or long-term car staff.
+Anyone that falls into phase 1A or 1B can participate, including all individuals 75 years of age or older and any health care workers or long-term care staff.

 The West End Plaza is located at 1935 Jake Alexander Boulevard West.
 The Health Department asks people interested in receiving a vaccine enter West End Plaza from Statesville Boulevard and Admiral Drive — the intersection directly in front of Food Lion.
 People must enter the parking lot coming eastbound (headed back toward Salisbury) in order to make a right turn into the West End Plaza parking lot.
 Anyone traveling west (away from Salisbury) will need to make a U-turn.